Chinese Names — Rules, Meanings, Taboos, and Classic Examples

-Chu Ci introduces nature, landscape, history, and custom of the State Chu, as well as ancient mythology, legends, mythical beings, etc.
+Chu Ci introduces nature, landscape, history, and customs of the State Chu, as well as ancient mythology, legends, mythical beings, etc.

 There are as well some other ancient classics that are good to choose a beautiful name from, such as Lun Yu (or Analects of Confucius), Book of Changes (or I Ching), brilliant poems of the Tang Dynasty (618 — 907), Ci Poetry of the Song Dynasty (960 — 1279), and meaningful phrases and proverbs.

 Zhenzhen 蓁蓁: peach leaf, exuberant plants.